Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Theoretical Background

-A proposed solution to counterbalance those shortcomings would be to follow the strategy of~\cite{roever2011A, roever2011B}, where a filter was introduced based on {\it Student's t-distribution}, which can be proven to be robust against data non-stationarities.
+{As already mentioned in the introduction}, a proposed solution to counterbalance those shortcomings would be to follow the strategy of~\cite{roever2011A, roever2011B}, where a filter was introduced based on {\it Student's t-distribution}, which can be proven to be robust against data non-stationarities.
 One can start from Eq.~(\ref{eq:gaussian}) and adopt a prior for the variance of the noise that follows the $\mrm{Inv}-\chi^2$ distribution.
-Then, following~\cite{roever2011A}, we can compute the marginal posterior by integrating out the noise variance, and arrive to the desired probability density function of the Student-t distribution that is more heavy-tailed than the Gaussian case.
-The Student-t model can be tuned with the degrees-of-freedom parameter $\nu$, which can either be chosen a-priori, or estimated directly from the data.
+Then, following~\cite{roever2011A}, we can compute the marginal posterior by integrating out the noise variance, and arrive at the desired probability density function of Student's t-distribution that is more heavy-tailed than the Gaussian case.
+Student's t-distribution can be tuned with the degrees-of-freedom parameter $\nu$, which can either be chosen a priori or estimated directly from the data.
 A similar strategy was followed in other works, where the problem of data outliers was tackled by adopting a composite models for the total likelihood.
 For example, in~\cite{PhysRevD.60.021101} a Gaussian distribution was used for the noise and a uniform model for the data bursts, while in~\cite{PhysRevD.65.122002}, the total likelihood was a Gaussian mixture.

-In the following section, we will discuss the generalized hyperbolic model, which, at the cost of adding extra dimensionality to the problem, offers a more generic framework to handle a variety of data-irregularity situations.
+In the following subsection, we will discuss the generalized hyperbolic model, which, at the cost of adding extra dimensionality to the problem, offers a more generic framework to handle a variety of data-irregularity situations.

-\subsection{The generalized hyperbolic distribution}
+\subsection{The Generalized Hyperbolic distribution}

-We can now attempt to negate the shortcomings of the Whittle approximation by using the family of $\cal GH$ distributions~\cite{Bianchi2020, Borak2011,Prause1997ModellingFD, Eberlein2002TheGH, Prause1999TheGH}.
-One of the advantages of this practice, is that we can arrive to virtually any distribution of the exponential family, simply by tuning the parameters of the $\cal GH$ function.
-In fact, the Student's t-distribution mentioned above, is a special case of the $\cal GH$ function, which, apart from the Student's t-distribution, leads to a large number of limiting distributions.
+We can now attempt to negate the possible shortcomings of the Whittle approximation by using the family of $\cal GH$ distributions~\cite{Bianchi2020, Borak2011,Prause1997ModellingFD, Eberlein2002TheGH, Prause1999TheGH}.
+One of the advantages of this practice, is that we can arrive at virtually any distribution of the exponential family, simply by tuning the parameters of the $\cal GH$ function.
+In fact, the Student's t-distribution mentioned above is a special case of the $\cal GH$ function, which, apart from the Student's t-distribution, leads to a large number of limiting distributions.
 The $\cal GH$ family of distributions for a variable $x$ can be expressed as:

 where